 The root user can perform monitoring on Oracle Database Appliance agents.
 However, if the root user is not accessible for security reasons, an alternative method is to create a monitoring OS user as the monitoring user, and set the privilege delegation appropriately.
-If you run a virtualized ODA, please perform the following steps from ODA_BASE.
+If you run a virtualized ODA, please perform the following steps from ODA BASE.

-The following is an example that creates an oak/welcome2 user for the purpose of monitoring Oracle Database Appliance.
+The following is an example that creates user for the purpose of monitoring Oracle Database Appliance.